 - and a senior thesis in the final year.

 Students who have particular interests may speak with faculty members about reading courses in those areas not covered in the regular curriculum.
 Reading courses are intended for students who have taken all the 300/400 level courses in their area of interest and would like to delve deeper into the material.
 Normally at most one course each term can be a reading course.
 At most two reading courses can count toward the basic "8 mathematics courses" requirement.
-Applications for approval of reading courses are available in 404 Morrison Hall or on the Registrar's website, and must be approved by the staff of the Office of the Dean of the College after departmental approvals are obtained.
+Applications for approval of reading courses are available on the Registrar's website, and must be approved by the staff of the Office of the Dean of the College after departmental approvals are obtained.
 Permission to take graduate courses in mathematics (other than the bridge courses described below) is granted through a version of the reading course approval process.
 Because the process has so many stages, reading course applications are due in the department no later than the first Wednesday of the term.
 If you have questions about this process, please contact the Undergraduate Administrator.

 In addition to undergraduate courses, the Mathematics Department offers some introductory graduate courses that are accessible to undergraduates with sufficient background.
 These are called "bridge" courses.
 In general, students interested in taking a graduate course should consult the instructor about the advisability of doing so.
 Many graduate courses are quite specialized, and are directed towards graduate students and visitors who are working in a particular area.
 They do not provide a broad enough overview of the field to be of interest to most undergraduates.
 It is not possible for undergraduates to register for graduate courses online.
 For bridge courses and graduate courses in other departments, please go to https://registrar.princeton.edu/forms for the "Undergraduate Permission to Enroll in Graduate Courses Form".
-The form must be signed by three people---the instructor of the course, the Mathematics Departmental Representative or Advisor, and your residential college dean---and then taken to the Registrar's office, since it is not possible for undergraduates to register for graduate courses on TigerHub.
+The form must be signed by three people---the instructor of the course, the Mathematics Director of Undergraduate Studies or Advisor, and your residential college dean---and then submitted to the Registrar's office, since it is not possible for undergraduates to register for graduate courses on TigerHub.
 For more advanced Mathematics graduate courses, permission to enroll is accomplished via the "reading course" process -- contact the Undergraduate Administrator for more information.